keikhcheung/notes/notes/Note-taking-is-different-from-note-making.md

+# Note-taking is different from note-making

 Note-taking is for **rapid capture** and [quick reference later][Anne-Laure Le Cunff].
-It is instant.
-Note-taken information touches only the surface of our memory entry and is poorly assimilated.
+It is instant.[^1] Note-taken information touches only the surface of our memory entry and is poorly assimilated.
 In general, it has low retrievability.
 What we wrote down as a short note for recall tend to fade away quickly over time.(Ahrens; ch.
 10)

 On the upside, note-taking has the benefit of freeing our mind from the burden of constantly holding on to a certain thing.
 It **liberates the mental resource** required to sustain this remembrance and allows us to focus on other tasks/matters, such as creative work (Ahrens; ch.
 9).